|Be Prepared for Hurricanes, Anytime |

 The 2012 season proved beyond any doubt that there is "More to the Story than the Category".
 First, the "I’s had it" once again (Irene was 2011’s big story); Isaac finally got its act together after fighting off wind shear and dry air while tracking into the central Gulf.
 When Isaac did edge toward the Louisiana coast, it slowed to a crawl and pushed Gulf water into the Mississippi River delta through multiple tide cycles.
 The result was a storm surge that overtopped unimproved levees in Plaquemines Parish, pushing up to 9 feet of water into homes.
 The same surge swamped the west end of Lake Pontchartrain with more inundation than from Katrina in 2005.
 Despite Isaac’s high water mark, for the majority of the time the cyclone’s wind strength was either tropical storm or barely hurricane strength.

 The rest is history.
 Sandy usurped 1991’s Perfect Storm when it grew to more than 900 miles wide, surged up to 9 feet of Atlantic Ocean waters and pounding waves along the New Jersey and New York City shoreline, and dropped up to three feet of snow in the mountains of West Virginia.
-More than $50 billion in damage was estimated in the weeks after the October 29th landfall, and at least 8 million residents were without power for days to weeks into the chill of a northeast U.S. November.
-A Post Storm Assessment was conducted in the months after the cyclone ravaged the megalopolis.
+More than $65 billion in damage was estimated, and at least 8 million residents were without power for days to weeks into the chill of a northeast U.S. November.

 Closer to home, tropical activity was non existent in 2012.
 Wind shear and dry air from northern Mexico through Texas locked the door to all system’s attempt to move toward the Rio Grande Valley.
 The closest point of impact was near Tampico with Tropical Cyclone Helene in mid August, which made "landfall" as a barely noticeable depression.
 With tropical activity far removed from the Rio Grande Valley and Rio Grande basin, heat dominated the summer and drought worsened steadily after a temporary break between late March and mid May.